athirakjayan/Download_Podcast/README.md

   <li>pydub</li>
   </ul>
   </ul>
-Installing Airflow can be tricky - see the documentation here.
-We recommend following these instructions.
-Please ensure that you have access to the Airflow web interface after installing it by running airflow standalone.

 # Data
 We'll download the data we need during this project, including a language model for vosk, and podcast episodes.
 If you want to view the podcast metadata page, it is <a href="https://www.marketplace.org/feed/podcast/marketplace/">here</a>.